madduck/tptools/README.md

 The court parameter must match the exact *ID* of the court used in TournamentSoftware.
 You can use `/courts` to get a list of courts to determine the IDs.

 If there is no court parameter specified, the `/matches` endpoint tries to use a "device to court" map specifiable in a TOML file, which is `./Squore.dev_court_map.toml` by default.
-This file maps Squore device IDs to court IDs, like so:
+This file maps Squore device IDs or IPs to courts, like so:

 ```
-KQBLPS = 6
+KQBLPS = "C6"
-LHNGLO = 1
+LHNGLO = "C3"
-PDDH9G = 3
+172.21.22.44 = "C2"
 ```

 Presence of this file will mean that Squore automatically expands the court corresponding to a device when the list of matches is being shown.